This is the maintenance schedule with associated service intervals for the Triumph Rocket III Roadster motorcycles.

 |Brake pads||Front: Triumph part T2021978 or EBC FA236HH (you need two sets)|

 Rear: Triumph part T2022458 or FA209/2HH (one set only)

 Maintenance Schedule for the Triumph Rocket III Motorcycles

 The following is the list of maintenance operations and to be done on the Rocket III with a distance or time interval — whichever comes earlier.

-Part of the below table includes checks you should do every day.
+- Part of the below table includes checks you should do every day.
 Do these with the annual service too.

 |Fuel filter – renew||•||•||•|

 |Steering – check for free operation||•||•||•||•||•||•||•||Day|

 |Brake fluid – renew||2 years|

 |Brake calipers – check for fluid leaks and seized piston||•||•||•||•||•||•||•||Year|